Virgin Islands Travel Information

 On yacht: Generally, the power supply aboard yachts is 12V DC by cigarette adapter so an AC anywhere cigarette 12 volt inverter device is a handy thing to pack if you wish to charge at all times.
 Yachts can also offer power from yacht electrical sockets when connected to shore power.
 The power supply will then be the same as on shore power.
 Be sure to check device compatibility especially for medical equipment such as CPAP machines.

-The main supermarket, Riteway is found on Tortola.
-European imports are heavily taxed so you can expect to pay more than at home.
+There are many supermarkets on the main islands.
+Imports are heavily taxed so you can expect to pay more than at home.
 Once in the islands it is more difficult to purchase supplies with smaller limited stores only available.

-The British Virgin Island’s country code is +1284.
+The British Virgin Island country code is +1284, for the US Virgin islands it is the US code of +1.
 Many hotels and resorts have direct dialling facilities (IDD), and card phones are available in post offices and stores, the local mobile network is Digicel.
 More and more restaurants and cafes are now offering wifi services.